akeneo/pim-api-docs/content/news/whats-next.md

 ## Product data mapping

 You discovered our `catalogs for apps` feature in the [October 2022 section]().
-As we want to give app users the best experience and reduce the development cost for you, app developers, we are working on a mapping interface to avoid you to develop it.
+As we want to give app users the best experience and reduce the development cost for you, app developers, we are working on a mapping interface so you won't have to develop it from scratch.

 To do so, in **December 2022**, we will launch an **alpha developer version** of our product data mapping feature.